nearform/vidi-concorda-nodezoo-system/README.md

 - [Concorda][]
 - [Vidi][]

-To clone from a users repo the command takes the following structure:
+If you have git available at the command line you can clone each repo using commands in the form,
 ```
 git clone https://github.com/[USERNAME]/[REPONAME]
 ```